In this article, we will know in detail about FitNesse, a collaboration tool for testers and developers. Let’s get started.

 Download the latest version of fitnesse-standalone.jar and save it to your local drive.

-Open a command prompt and execute the jar file.
+Open the command prompt and execute the jar file.
 For ease, I have created a batch file:

-Once the jar file is executed, FitNesse is started as shown below: (click on image for enlarged view)
+Once the jar file is executed, FitNesse will start as shown in the image below: (click on the image for an enlarged view)

 To open FitNesse, open your browser and type: http://localhost:<portnumber>.
 In this case, the port number is 2222.